10 Interactive Financial Websites That Teach Kids Money Management Skills

-For parents to have a kid who is money-wise is a boon because it makes those save or splurge decisions easier to handle.
-There’s no right age for having that money talk with your kids.
+There’s no right age for having a money talk with your kids.
 If he or she can spend or borrow, they sure can learn to save and invest.
-As a recent Reuters article says, it’s important to start early, because your child’s money habits are already forming by the time they reach high school.
+It’s important to start early, because your child’s money habits are already forming by the time they reach high school.

-The Mint believes in educating American children about money because the lessons on saving and debt need to be urgently learned.
+The Mint believes in educating American children about money, because early lessons on saving and debt set kids up for success.
 The site has sections tailor-made for kids, teens, parents, and teachers.
 The tools consist of games that are built around earning, saving, spending, and giving.
-Lessons on how money moves are also imparted in an easy to grasp language.
-With a basic understanding, you can play the quizzes and calculator games like the Be Your Own Boss Challenge on the website.
+Lessons on how money moves are also imparted in easy-to-grasp language.
+Quizzes and calculator games like the Be Your Own Boss Challenge help kids learn the basics of finance.

 Future entrepreneurs have this website for free lessons on finance and wealth creation.
-All lessons are taught by Toki using four financial games.
-Games are designed around levels from Kindergarten to Grade 12.
-For instance, learn how to make profit by playing the Jesse’s Ice Cream Stand teaches kids how to make a profit.
+Four financial games, led by mice Toki and Reno, teach kids of all ages a variety of financial lessons.
+For instance, Jesse’s Ice Cream Stand teaches kids how to make a profit.
 Other games like Ima’s Pay Yourself First teach about using your money wisely .

-There are fun money games on this interactive website for kids, but here’s the one to play for all those yearning to escape home: the Check It Out game gives you a job and one month’s worth of income with one month’s worth of bills.
+There are several fun money games on this interactive website for kids.
+The one to play for all those yearning to escape home is Check It Out, which gives you a job and one month’s worth of income with one month’s worth of bills.
 Think you can cope?
-Play and find out.
+Play it to find out.

-Here kids do all the explaining as they talk money and business with you.
-The financial education show is for preteens and uses skits and comedy to teach the basic stuff on finance.
-The site links to Disney’s Hot Shot Business Game.
-Unfortunately, the other games mentioned give a broken link error, but you still have enough on the site to keep yourself occupied.
-There is a section for teachers and parents with downloadable lesson plans based on the episodes.
+Here, kids do all the explaining as they talk money and business.
+The financial education show is for preteens and uses skits and comedy to teach the basics of finance.
+There is also a section for teachers and parents with downloadable lesson plans based on the episodes.
 The site offers three cute money games, like Break the Bank, where kids learn to build their savings and manage debt.